 For more information, please contact Site Director, Moncef Gabbouj, Ph.D.

 Technology is the key to addressing global challenges.
-TUT generates research-based knowledge and competence for the benefit of society.
+Tampere University generates research-based knowledge and competence for the benefit of society.

 Signal processing, optics and photonics, intelligent machines, biomodelling and the built environment have been identified as the University’s leading-edge fields of research in Research Assessment Exercise in 2011.
-Within its leading-edge fields, TUT aims to rank among the world’s leading research institutions.
+Within its leading-edge fields, Tampere University aims to rank among the world’s leading research institutions.